-Heat the oven to 375 F and lightly butter an 8-inch square baking dish or pan.
+Heat oven to 375 F; lightly butter an 8-inch-square baking dish.

-Combine the brown sugar, flour, oats, cinnamon, nutmeg, and butter.
-With a pastry mixer or hands, blend the ingredients until crumbly.
-Sprinkle the oat mixture evenly over the peaches.
+In a bowl, combine brown sugar, flour, oats, cinnamon, nutmeg, and butter.
+With a pastry mixer or your hands, blend ingredients until crumbly.

-Bake for 30 minutes or until the topping is nicely browned.
+Bake for 30 minutes or until topping is nicely browned.

-Serve warm with your creamy topping of choice.
+Serve warm with your creamy topping of choice, if desired.

 - To make this crisp with fresh peaches, use 2 1/2 pounds fresh peaches, peeled and pitted.
 Slice them and arrange in the baking dish.
 The cooking time should be about the same, but check to ensure the peaches are done enough to your liking.

 - To make this crisp with frozen peaches, use about 2 pounds of sliced, frozen peaches.
-If they are not thawed, you will need to increase the baking time.
+If they are not thawed, you will need to increase the baking time 10 or 15 minutes.

-- Add a little grated lemon zest or lemon juice to the peaches to give the flavors an additional acidic element.
+- Add a little grated lemon zest or lemon juice to the peaches for some added zing.

 - Add 1/2 cup of chopped walnuts or pecans to the crisp topping.